Government of Canada navigation bar

 • recommends an expiry date;

-• recommends that the application be granted or denied;
+• recommends that the application be granted or denied in the BDD;

-• adds Board Decision information in the appropriate records (e.g., RDIMS).
+• adds Board Decision information in the appropriate records (e.g., RDIMS, BDD);

-• notifies the appropriate Manager by e-mail that a request for decision is awaiting his review; and
+• notifies the appropriate Manager via a system-generated email that a request for decision is awaiting his or her review; and

 • following review within the region, makes amendments to the request for decision to reflect changes proposed by the Manager or Regional Vice-Chair.

-8.1.4 Manager reviews the request for decision prepared by the Originator,
+8.1.5 The Manager reviews the request for decision prepared by the Originator in the BDD and,

 • if not satisfied with the contents, proposes amendments to the request for decision, documents the rationale for the amendment and returns it to the Originator; or,

-• if satisfied with the contents, recommends that the application be granted or denied and notifies the Regional Vice‑Chair by e-mail that a request for decision is awaiting his review.
+• if satisfied with the contents, recommends that the application be granted or denied and notifies the Regional Vice‑Chair via a system-generated email that a request for decision is awaiting his or her review.

-8.1.5 The Regional Vice-Chair reviews the request for decision,
+8.1.6 The Regional Vice-Chair reviews the request for decision and,

 • if not satisfied with the contents, proposes amendments to the request for decision, documents the rationale for the amendment and returns it to the Originator; or,

-• if satisfied with the contents, recommends that the application be granted or denied and notifies the Secretariat by e-mail that a request for decision awaits review in RDIMS.
+• if satisfied with the contents, recommends that the application be granted or denied and notifies the Secretariat via a system-generated email that a request for decision awaits review in RDIMS.

-8.1.6 The Regional Vice-Chair should include RDIMS references to all background documentation in his e-mail to the Secretariat if not contained in the request.
+• The Regional Vice-Chair should include RDIMS references to all background documentation in the BDD record if not contained in the request.

-8.2.1 The applicant applies for a decision of the Marine Technical Review Board by submitting an application by mail, fax, or e‑mail to their classification society, along with any supporting background documentation.
+8.2.1 The applicant applies for a decision of the Marine Technical Review Board by submitting an application by mail, fax, or email to its delegated vessel’s classification society (i.e. Recognized Organization), along with any supporting background documentation.

 The application should include: